RodriVazquezAsenjo/PP1---Platform/README.md

 Feature \#6: Footer section.
-The footer section shows the address of the company, the social media links and a further navigation link option.
+The footer section shows the address of the company, the social media links and further navigation link options.
 Each of the elements will be scaled and change color when hovered over.

 <img src="assets/readme-images/footer.png" style="width:6.5in;height:0.93056in" />